Worcester Regional Airport: Other uses

-Facilities
+Terminal and facilities

 Worcester Regional Airport covers 1,000 acres (4 km2) and has two runways: 11/29 is 7,001 x 150 ft (2,134 x 46 m) and 15/33 is 5,000 x 100 ft (1,524 x 30 m).
 Runways 11 and 29 have ILS equipment.
 EMAS pads are located at the starting thresholds of runways 11 and 29.

 The airport passenger terminal has a total of six gates, four with jetways and two ramp level gates for regional carriers.
 The gates can accommodate aircraft ranging up to a Boeing 757 in size.
 The terminal has two baggage carousels and a TSA installed passenger and baggage screening system on the first floor.
 The airport is equipped to handle up to 250,000 passengers a year in the current configuration and can seat up to 400 passengers at any given time.
-Currently, the airport has four ticket counters, 2 baggage claims, and three on-site rental car companies.
-Currently, parking is free at Worcester Regional until September 30, 2022.
+Currently, the airport has four ticket counters, 2 baggage claims, and four on-site rental car companies.
+Currently, parking is $7 per day at Worcester Regional.
 Two Mirage Express cafes are located inside the airport.

-WBZ-TV operates a doppler weather radar station at the airport.
+WBZ-TV operated a Doppler weather radar station at the airport until 2023.

-Ross Aviation is the fixed-base operator at the airport.
+Atlantic Aviation is the fixed-base operator at the airport.